acidmasculinity/acidmasculinity.github.io/_sources/former_book/meeink.md

 ---
+authors:
+  - "Meeink, Frank"
-authors: "Meeink, Frank; and Roy, Jody M."
+  - "Roy, Jody M."
 title: "Autobiography of a Recovering Skinhead: The Frank Meeink Story as Told to Jody M. Roy, Ph.
 D."
 ---